neicnordic/sensitive-data-archive/charts/sda-svc/README.md

 ### To 3.0.0

-This version adds Jobs that migrates the dtabase schema from a V1 release and sets the first registered crypt4gh key to all ingested files that do not have a c4gh key referenced.
+This version adds Jobs that migrates the database schema from a V1 release and sets the first registered crypt4gh key to all ingested files that do not have a c4gh key referenced.
-When upgrading from a V1 release *both* `upgradeFomV1` and `setKeyHash` should be run.
+When upgrading from a V1 release *both* `upgradeFromV1` and `setKeyHash` should be run.

-Unless the same queries are being exiecuted manually by a database adminitstrator a `Basic authentication Secret` containg the credentials to perform the upgrade needs to be created.
+Unless the same queries are being executed manually by a database administrator a `Basic authentication Secret` containing the credentials to perform the upgrade needs to be created.

 ### Configuration